The Bass

 The reese has harmonics stretching to 20kHz.
 Without a filter, it eats the entire mix.
 A lowpass at 400–800Hz keeps the weight and movement but leaves room for drums, hats, and vocals above.
 The filter IS the mix tool.

-The two pillars.
 Your EDM.1 breakbeat on top, the filtered reese underneath.
-This is the skeleton of every DnB track.
+The skeleton of every DnB track.

 Everything combined.
 The DnB breakbeat from EDM.1 (kick, snare, hats) stacked with a filtered reese bass.
 Two detuned saws, lowpassed, moving under programmed drums at 170bpm.